doubotis/StaticMap/README.md

 ### Additional features

 ###### fitBounds(bounds)
-Instead of setting the location and zoom, you can tell the `MapPicture` object to fit bounds.
+Instead of setting the location and zoom, you can tell the `StaticMap` object to fit bounds.
 ```
 mp.fitBounds(new LocationBounds(xmin, xmax, ymin, ymax));
 ```